Araxeus/ScreenshotZ/README.md

 :small_orange_diamond:   To add/delete Startup rule run the corresponding bat as Administrator from the same directory as ScreenshotZ-v1.3.exe

+:small_orange_diamond:  ProTip: you can press right click to cancel crop (Unnecessary if Exit UI onCrop option is disabled)

 #### You can use some Command Line Arguments to take screenshots/+crop them without running the whole program:

 -   %arg [-capture] to directly capture screenshot to saved/default directory